Martin Minchev: Sparta Prague

 On 26 June 2020, Minchev moved abroad, signing a four-year contract with Sparta Prague.

+Çaykur Rizespor

+On 10 September 2023, Minchev signed a three-year contract with Turkish club Çaykur Rizespor.

+Cracovia

+On 19 February 2025, Minchev moved to Polish club Cracovia on a three-and-a-half-year deal for an undisclosed fee.

 International career

 Youth teams

 Minchev made his Bulgaria under-18 debut at the age of 15 in January 2017 during the 2017 Granatkin Memorial Cup.
 He scored his first goal in the Bulgaria's fifth game of the tournament against Slovakia on 18 January.

 On 19 September 2017, Minchev made his debut for Bulgaria U17 in a friendly against Turkey U17, scoring the second consolation goal in a 2–5 home defeat.

 In August 2018, Minchev took part in the Vaclav Jezek Tournament with Bulgaria U18.
 He scored three goals during the tournament in Vrchlabí, Czech Republic, and was named Player of the Tournament.

-Senior team
+National team

-After a good run of form with Cherno More, on 11 March 2019 Minchev was called up by manager Petar Hubchev to the senior Bulgarian squad for the UEFA Euro 2020 qualifying matches against Montenegro and Kosovo.
+After a good run of form with Cherno More, on 11 March 2019 Minchev was called up by manager Petar Hubchev to the Bulgaria squad for the UEFA Euro 2020 qualifying matches against Montenegro and Kosovo.
 He made his first senior appearance for Bulgaria in a 1–1 home draw against Montenegro on 22 March at the Vasil Levski National Stadium, coming on as a substitute for Spas Delev in the 82nd minute.
 Minutes later he had a great opportunity to score a winning goal, but the ball ran inches wide.